EasySensors/switchBox/README.md

 ------------|--------------
 A6 |	Connected to Battery voltage sensor (via divider) A3 |	Connected to  ATSHA204A
+D4, D8, A0 | Connected to momentary switch buttons
+Interrupt 1 | Occurs when either button pressed
-D4, D5, D6 | Connected to Switch Connectors JST type
+D5, D6, D7 | Connected to LED's

 **Arduino IDE Settings**